Who are We?

 and the life everlasting.
 Amen.

 Mike is the Rector (Lead Pastor) of Saint Matthew’s.
-He trained at Saint John’s Theological College in Nottingham, UK, and was ordained Deacon at St. Paul’s Cathedral in London in 1989.
-After being ordained as a Priest in 1990, Mike served as Curate at St. Pauls Ealing in West London for four years.
-Then for nine years he was the Vicar of St. Cuthbert’s North Wembley, London.
+He trained at Saint John’s Theological College in Nottingham U.K, and was Ordained in the Church of England as Deacon 1989 and Priest in 1990.
+Mike served as Curate at St. Paul’s Ealing in West London for four years, and for nine years he was the Vicar of St. Cuthbert’s North Wembley, London.
 Mike came to Saint Matthew’s as Associate Priest in 2002 and was made Rector in 2009.
-Mike has written two books, No Crowds Present, published in 2007, and Taking Prayer Seriously, published as a part of the Anglican Agenda Series.
-Mike is married to Marianne and has five children: Naomi, Evangeline, Caleb, Kezia and Malachi.
-At heart Mike is a contemplative Priest with a love for Jesus, a love for God’s people and a desire to help people to live continuously in God’s presence.
+He is Archdeacon for the Fraser Valley and Vancouver Area.
+Mike is married to Marianne and they have five children and three Grandchildren.
+He is a Parish Priest who delights in proclaiming ancient faith for today’s world, all for the glory of Jesus.

-ASST.
-PRIEST – The Rev. Dr. Ken Deeks
+ASSISTING CLERGY – The Rev. Dr. Hans Boersma

 DEACON – The Rev. Don Gardner